 Indigenous Climate Network

-The members-only Indigenous Climate Network is an interactive platform for members to connect, share ideas and leverage resources.
-The network is expected to officially launch in the fall.
-Please visit the website often to learn more about this online community and its official launch date.
+The Indigenous Climate Hub Member Network is an interactive online platform for members to connect, share ideas and leverage resources.
+To learn more or join, click here.

 Are you a program or organization that funds or supports Indigenous Peoples working on climate change initiatives?
 If you would like to provide information to potential recipients here, please reach out to Okwaho so that we can work with you to highlight your program.